smartdust-me/docs/docs/ios-appium.md

 The objective is to have your Mac machine displayed as available in the `Nodes` list on Jenkins.

 ### Creating a pipeline
-Now go ahead and create a Jenkins pipeline through the web interface - `Dashboard -> New item -> Pipeline` The configuration should be standard.
+Now go ahead and create a Jenkins pipeline through the web interface - `Dashboard -> New item -> Pipeline`.
+The configuration should be standard.
 Set the Pipeline definition to `Pipeline script from SCM.` Enter your project repository credentials.
 Put `Jekinsfile` in the `Script path` option.